yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 notes hosted at admin will be iframe embedded into the dashboard, maybe an editing fucntion (no

 add chat to all new pages + navbar

+maybe unigon.net homepage dashboard template for yeahgames.net, each sidebar link could be subdomains and dashboard, etc.

+docs are a collection by the archives (add in library menu: collections > docs) where some archive files are aggregated in a different format for diff  use, just embedded onto there.